JerpJorp/angulectron/README.md

 ## Code scaffolding
 Run `ng g c components/omponent-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Adding npm dependencies

+For Angular dependencies, using the regular npm command line is fine.
+For node (backend electron dependencies), using regular npm command line to install will work fine for development, but will fail when packaged.
+This is because electron packager expects the electron node dependencies to be in a node_modules directory where the package is built from, which is the ./dist\lecture-model\browser directory created by the Angular build process.

+In order to get these dependencies included,
+* Add them to src\package.json as they are in package.json
+* src\package.json is copied to dist\lecture-model\browser\package.json as part of the Angular build process (Angular.json assets)
+* npm run build includes `cd dist/lecture-model/browser && npm install`, installing those dependencies listed in src/package.json in the right place

 ## Build
 Run any of the following to create electron apps packaged for the target platform